 In this program children or adults with disabilities spend time playing with, grooming, walking, or even training animals.
 This program is designed to improve mobility, communication, brain activity, problem-solving, and coordination.
 Beneficiaries may include those diagnosed with Autism, down syndrome, cancer, AIDS/HIV, depression, Traumatic Brain Injury (TBI), or any other illness or disability that benefits from Animal Assisted Activities.

-This program provides special training to animals that have been pulled from the euthanasia list with the best of temperaments.
-These animals will be trained as a support or service animal for an adult or child with developmental disabilities.
-The dogs may be trained to turn on light switches, open doors, pick objects up, bring objects, help prop a person up, and specific tasks that the family has requested in their applications.
+Once fully implemented, this program will provide special training to animals that have been pulled from the euthanasia list with the best of temperaments.
+These animals will be trained as a support or service animals for people of all ages who have developmental or emotional disabilities.
+The dogs may be trained to turn on light switches, open doors, pick objects up, bring objects, help prop a person up, and other specific tasks that the family has requested in their applications.

 Our goal is to save these pets and match them with families that have applied for a support or service animal and have them fully integrated into their new home within one year at an affordable cost to the adoptive family.